davidjcl/improved-commit-views/README.md

 What is it?

-The tool runs locally on your browser.
+The tool runs locally on your machine.
 Its objective is to create a commit patch HTML page with a different file ordering (other than the traditional alphabetical) and some extra elements, not provided in the traditional GitHub interface.
 Works only for public Java repositories hosted on GitHub.